eren/eren.github.io/docs/index.md

 ## Hello 👋🏻

 I'm Eren Türkay.
 Unfortunately, this website does not support multi-language.
-However, I do have English resume in PDF format.
+However, I do have an English resume in PDF format.
 You can read it at [this address][resume].

 [sonradan]: https://sonradanogrendiklerim.com